Welcome

 5.5 Burning or yellowing of engraved edges: High focus or slow speed are common causes.

-- Solution: Refocus to ensure that the two positioning red lights coincide on the surface, and observe the engraving effect during the trial engraving; Improve speed and shorten laser dwell time, and slightly increase power if necessary.
+Solution: Refocus to ensure that the two positioning red lights coincide on the surface, and observe the engraving effect during the trial engraving; Improve speed and shorten laser dwell time, and slightly increase power if necessary.
 Metal can be cooled by spraying water on the surface, while leather requires a combination of low power and high speed.

 Laser focusing is the cornerstone of engraving accuracy, and the core logic needs to be mastered through practice.
 Suggest establishing a personal parameter library to record the focal height and processing effect of different materials (such as wood, acrylic, metal), gradually understanding the response law of material characteristics to energy.
 Novices can start with simple materials, accumulate experience through trial engraving methods, and then advance to explore surface engraving or deep engraving modes.
 Every calibration is a process of technical precipitation.
 By maintaining patience and recording habits, you will grow into a true process controller through error correction.
-Activate EM-Smart Dual and let the laser accurately interpret your creativity!
+Activate EM-Smart Dual SE and let the laser accurately interpret your creativity!